tylerebowers/Schwab-API-Python/README.md

 ## Quick setup
 1. Create a new Schwab individual developer app with callback url "https://127.0.0.1" and wait for approval.
 2. Python version 3.11 or higher is recommended.
-3. `pip3 install requests`
+3. `pip3 install requests websockets window-terminal`
 4. Paste keys in modules/universe.py specifically tokens.appKey and tokens.appSecret.
 5. Start by running the main.py file.

 ## What can this program do?
- - Authenticate and access the api
+ - Authenticate and access the api (api.initialize())
- - Functions for all api functions
+ - Functions for all api functions (examples in main.py)
- - Auto "access token" updates
+ - Auto "access token" updates (api.updateTokensAutomatic())
+ - Stream real-time data (stream.startManual())
+ - Automatically start/stop stream (stream.startAutomatic())
  ### TBD
  - Automatic refresh token updates. (not started)
- - Stream all data types (not started) (waiting on schwab)
+ - Customizable stream response handler (20% complete)

 ## Usage and Design